How can my school apply for a Save The Music grant?

 Save The Music’s partner school districts are committed to building and investing in school music education programs to benefit student achievement and increase access to a well-rounded education.
 STM grant requirements are as follows:

-• The students in the music program must receive a minimum of 45 minutes of instruction per week.
+• The school must schedule music as part of the regular school day, offering a minimum of 45 minutes of instruction per student enrolled in the music program per week.

 Please direct all questions and inquiries regarding grant requirements to the Save The Music Program Team at [email protected].